Chetu-S-A/python-Twitter/README.md

 This is a simple script using twitter API.

 Prerequisites:
-	 1)Pyhton \n
+	 1)Pyhton
-	 2)Python-Twitter \n
+	 2)Python-Twitter
-    		You can install python-twitter easily by using \n
+    		You can install python-twitter easily by using

-    		$pip install twitter \n
+    		$pip install twitter

-	3)Twitter API credentials \n
+	3)Twitter API credentials
-		You need to get them from twitter developer site. \n
+		You need to get them from twitter developer site.
 Usage:
 	$python python-twitter.py